Patient education: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)

 Role of methylxanthines in the treatment of COPD

-Role of mucoactive agents in the treatment of COPD
+Role of mucoactive agents and secretion clearance techniques in COPD

 Clinical manifestations, diagnosis, and natural history of alpha-1 antitrypsin deficiency